SteveJordache/Steve99/README.txt

 - Presentations of concepts of software versioning
 - Presentations of commands
 - Examples of commands usage
-- Exercises of various scenrios
+- Exercises of various scenarios
 - Indenpent exercises for each student

+## How to join and follow the course

+## How to use this repository and other resources

+## How to contribute